jinantonic/EAD-Lab-3/README.md

 ### 7th Button
 ![Sketch](images/7th.png)
 Then we move on to the **Show Table** button.
-This button has been interating with other buttons above, this will retrieve all teh colours and display them on a table.
+This button has been interacting with other buttons above, this will retrieve all the colours and display them on a table.

 </br>

 ![Sketch](images/7th-table.png)